yaldizd/AST208project/gravitational_waves.md

 <br>

-The LIGO and Virgo collaborations detected gravitational waves from black hole mergers.
-These detections matched predictions from Einstein's equations, confirming the existence of black holes.
+On September 24, 2015, a century after Einstein's predictions of general relativity, at the Laser Inferometer Gravitational-Wave Observatory, gravitational waves were detected for the first time.
+The waves were produced by a binary black hole merger, the first one ever observed.

 ## Waveform Models
 Gravitational waves are modeled using the Kerr metric for rotating black holes: